openhouse/photo-filter/rfcs/0008-content-addressed-people-index.md

 - the normalized original/semantic filename key used by the existing fallback resolver;
 - all person fields already recognized by `extractPersons`.

+When metadata supplies only a generic camera filename, the timestamped semantic export name derived from the creation date takes precedence.
+This prevents an original name reused by the camera from shadowing the photograph's actual identity.
+Explicit exported basenames still take first priority.

+The same semantic photograph may occur in several album exports.
+Those memberships collapse to one identity (precise creation timestamp plus original filename), and their person labels are sorted and unioned deterministically.
+This intentionally repairs a legacy false miss in which whichever album was encountered first could erase labels present on another membership.
+Two genuinely different photographs that share an original camera filename remain separate.

 An original-name alias is usable only when it resolves to exactly one photo.
 Ambiguous aliases remain unresolved, matching the existing safety behavior.